UOA-CS732-SE750-Students-2022/project-group-quartz-quetzals/README.md

 2. Has the ability to swtich to the next song automatically once the previous one ends.
 3. Display the cover, name & artist(s) info of the currently playing song.
 4. User can mute the music by clicking the mute button, which the page will also give visual feedback to the user.

+### `Backend:`
+1. Allow frontend retrieve the playback progress which allows users listen to same music with same progress.
+2. Allow users to retrieve translated comments from Netease API (Not used).